 Expand description

-ODEM-rs is an Object-based Discrete-Event Modeling library for Rust,
+Odem-rs is an Object-based Discrete-Event Modeling library for Rust,

-enabling Monte Carlo–style simulation models via async
+enabling Monte Carlo–style simulation models via async/await.
+It

 provides a flexible, extensible framework where concurrent agents